 2. Create a Schedule

-Savvy Black Friday shoppers plan their excursions down to the hour; they don’t only know where they’re going, they know when they’re going there.
+Savvy Black Friday shoppers plan their excursions down to the hour; they don’t only know where they’re going, they know when they’re going.

 That’s because stores offer doorbusters (discounts for an extremely limited time) at different times throughout the day.